What is bacterial vaginosis?

 - Discharge that smells "fishy"

 Any woman can get BV.
-The infection is most common in women between the ages of 18 and 44.
-BV is most common in sexually active women, although sexual transmission of BV has never been proven.
-Women who are not engaging in sex can also get BV.
+BV is much more common in sexually active women.
 You may have a higher risk of getting BV if you:

 - Have many sex partners